marioaburto10/Bamazon/README.md

 ### #2: Manager View

-* Created a new Node application called `BamazonManager.js`.
+* Second Node application is called `BamazonManager.js`.
 Running this application will:

   * Menu options include:
     * View Products for Sale